celestealexmoore/celestealexmoore/README.md

   ### 👩🏽‍💻 Bio

   Hi!
 I'm Celeste.
 If you'd like to get straight to business, [see my resume.](https://celestealexmoore.github.io/Celeste-Moore-Portfolio/resume.html)

+ Full Stack JavaScript Developer with a creative eye and knack for aesthetics.
+Interests include Googling emerging technologies, sifting through color schemes and typography that best fits the software I’m designing, and sharing Tech Tea with friends.
+I am heavy on the “I may not have done that before, but I can take that idea and give it a life with some HTML, CSS and JavaScript.”

 ___

 ### 🧠 Currently